Do You Need a Lawyer for a Worker’s Compensation Settlement in Florida?

 However, it is important not to automatically assume that a lump sum settlement is your best option.
 In some cases, it can be challenging to determine how long an injury will last or how long it will take to recover from an occupational illness.
 If it is not possible to clearly determine an appropriate settlement amount due to the nature of your injury or illness, then it might not make sense to seek a lump sum settlement—at least not right away.

-Can I Try to Negotiate My Own Lump Sum Workers’ Compensation Settlement?
+Can I Try to Negotiate My Own Lump Sum Workers’ Comp Settlement?

 While you can try to negotiate a lump sum settlement on your own, we do not recommend it.
 There are a couple of reasons why.
 First, you need to know how much you are entitled to receive.
 If you don’t calculate your settlement amount correctly, you could end up with far less than you deserve.
 Second, dealing with workers’ compensation insurance companies isn’t easy.
 They will use various tactics to reduce or deny your benefits, and they might not even take your negotiation efforts seriously if you don’t have an attorney.